Pin Parvati Pass: The most sought-after trans-Himalayan Pass

 - Food during transit to and from the base camp

-- Backpack offloading charges – Rs 3,500 plus service tax of 9%.
-Charges for last minute offloading during the trek will be Rs 400 per day plus service tax of 9%.
-The backpack cannot weigh more than 9 kgs.
+- Backpack offloading charges – Rs 3,500 plus GST of 5%.
+Charges for last minute offloading during the trek will be Rs 400 per day plus GST of 5%.
+The backpack cannot weigh more than 9 kg.
 No suitcases/strolleys/duffel bags with wheels will be allowed.

 - Stay at Kullu on the last day

 - Anything apart from the inclusions